MegalithicBTC/LND-With-Docker/README.md

-This repository accompanies the tutorial at the [Megalithic Lightning Docs](https://docs.megalithic.me).
+This repository accompanies the tutorial at the [Megalith Lightning Docs](https://docs.megalithic.me).

 Following this tutorial will help you run LND, Tor, and Bitcoin Core, all in Docker, and then additionally (if you want), helps you set up a Watchtower, a Clearnet IP, and various scripts you can constantly run to ensure your node is always online and reachable.